 There are many different kinds of worship in the Episcopal Church.
 Our tradition has a rich life of prayer and worship.
 Our liturgies draw on the rich traditions of the church and reflect the manner in which Christians have been worshiping for generations.
-Our worship is from the Book of Common Prayer.
+Calvary follows the order of worship the 1979 Book of Common Prayer.

 The Holy Eucharist, also known as “the Lord’s Supper, Holy Communion; the Divine Liturgy, or the Mass,” (Book of Common Prayer, p 859) is the core of the Episcopal Church’s worship.
 We gather to celebrate Christ in the sacrament of his body and blood.

 11 o’clock in the morning, Alternating Rite I and II

 The 11 am service alternates each with between Rite I (traditional language) and Rite II (updated language).
 Depending on the liturgical calendar and feast days, there may be differences in the service style: